Our Ultimate Stock-Pickers' Top 10 High-Conviction Purchases

 Malik Ahmed Khan and Eric Compton have no ownership interests in any of the securities mentioned above.
 It should also be noted that Morningstar's Institutional Equity Research Service offers research and analyst access to institutional asset managers.
 Through this service, Morningstar may have a business relationship with fund companies discussed in this report.
 Our business relationships in no way influence the funds or stocks discussed here.

-Malik Ahmed Khan does not own shares in any of the securities mentioned above.
+Malik Ahmed Khan has a position in the following securities mentioned above: BA, EADSY.
 Find out about Morningstar’s editorial policies.